euMts/euMts/README.md

 <h3>
 - 🤔 I'm Matheus Eduardo, and I live in Brasil<br>
 - ⚡ My favorite programming language is Python, but we're always learning smth new<br>
-- 🔭 I spend most of my free-time making dumb bots (you may notice me on your tl)<br>
+- 🔭 I spend most of my free-time making bots (you may notice me on your tl)<br>
 - 💬 Take a look at my latest online project: <a href="https://twitter.com/bot_calor">@bot_calor</a><br>
 - 📫 You can follow me on <a href="https://instagram.com/mts.e">Instagram</a>
 </h3>